x8699876/FastCopy/README.md

 * The source can be a combination of multiple directories and files delimited by the semicolon ";".
 You can either use the browse button to choose directories or copy paste directly into the input box.
 The file choose supports multiple directories selections.
 * The target should always be one directory or drive.
+* Check the SSD deivers to leverage multiple works for copying files simuteneously.  usually it should speed things up if there no other bottlenecks on such as the network or calbe, ports.
+* The "override only if newer or a size difference is detected" is handy to when you need to stop and resume a copy task. say you stop a copying task in the middle , when you resume it by running again , it will skip the already copied files on the target directory and copies only the not yet copied over files.
+* "Create the same source folder..." option, for example: source is "/Users/myhome/Respository", target is "/Volumes/externaldrive/backup", with this option checked, a "Respository" diorectory will be created under /Volumes/externaldrive/backup and

 ## Hook to the Windows Explorer Context menu